Moedrian/contens_for_blogs/ServerConfig/install_lamp_to_centos.md

 $ sudo echo "<?php phpinfo(); ?>" > /var/www/html/index.php
 ```

-Enter http://your_ip_address/index.php in brower's address bar, if successful, you can see a long page listing php's infomation
+Enter http://your_ip_address/index.php in browser's address bar, if
+successful, you can see a long page listing php's information

 ## 5. phpMyAdmin